A-Z of Scarborough

 This title is due to be published on 15th June, and will be despatched as soon as possible.

-The North Yorkshire seaside town of Scarborough grew up around its mediaeval castle, built on a headland.
+The North Yorkshire seaside town of Scarborough grew up around its medieval castle, built on a headland.
 It developed as a spa town in the seventeenth century, becoming one of the country’s first coastal resorts.
-The railways brought more visitors in the Victorian age although the town retained its status as a resort for high society well into the twentieth century, many staying in the famous Grand Hotel, as well as being a centre for the fishing industry.
-A-Z of Scarborough reveals the history behind Scarborough, its streets and buildings, businesses, and the people connected with the town.
-Alongside the famous historical connections, are unusual characters, tucked away places and unique events that are less well-known.
-Readers will discover tales about the huge castle on the cliffs, the grave of Anne Brontë, the tramway to the seafront, the birthplace of Harland (of Harland & Wolff shipbuilders) and James Moody (Titanic officer), the iconic Grand Hotel and the Holbeck Hall Hotel which slid down a cliff face 30 years ago due to coastal erosion and the 1914 German bombardment among many other fascinating facts in this A-Z tour of Scarborough’s history.
-It is fully illustrated with photography and will appeal to all those with an interest in this town on the Yorkshire coast.
+The railways brought more visitors in the Victorian age, although the town retained its status as a resort for high society well into the twentieth century, with many staying in the famous Grand Hotel, as well as being a centre for the fishing industry.
+A–Z of Scarborough reveals the history behind this town, its streets and buildings, businesses, and the people connected with it.
+Alongside the famous historical connections are unusual characters, tucked-away places and unique events that are less well known.
+Readers will discover tales about the huge castle on the cliffs, the grave of Anne Brontë, the tramway to the seafront, the birthplace of Harland (of Harland & Wolff shipbuilders) and James Moody (Titanic officer), the iconic Grand Hotel and the Holbeck Hall Hotel which slid down a cliff face thirty years ago due to coastal erosion, and the 1914 German bombardment among many other fascinating facts in this A–Z tour of Scarborough’s history.
+Fully illustrated throughout, this book will appeal to all those with an interest in this town on the Yorkshire coast.

 ISBN: 9781398125698